 - Have you checked for sentences that are either too long or incomplete?

-Please send your assignment to email@example.com within a week after registration.
+Please upload your assignment using the form on the righthand side of this page.
 Our teachers will grade your assignment and place you in either Academic Writing 1, 2 or 3.